When the first blast took place to begin work on the Crazy Horse Memorial, five survivors of the Battle of the Little Bighorn watched.

 Hungry?
 Sample traditional Native American food at the Laughing Water Restaurant, featuring great views of the monument.
 Don’t forget to stop in the museum and gift shop that features local artists and USA-made products.

 Crazy Horse Memorial is open year-round.
-See the Legends in Light® laser light show from Memorial Day through Sept.
-30, 2018.
+See the Legends in Light® laser light show and Native American performers from Memorial Day weekend through the end of September.

 Biannual Volksmarch at Crazy Horse